Environment and Energy Economics Program Meeting

 Peer Effects in Water Conservation: Evidence from Consumer Migration

-Discussant: Katrina Jessoe, University of California at Davis
+Discussant: Katrina Jessoe, University of California, Davis

 3:00 pm